-The Computer Basics certificate provides students with an essential set of skills to prepare for the workplace.
-Students will learn to: (1) use a popular software application package, (2) create and design databases, (3) design web sites and (4) perform operating system, networking, and security basics.
+The Computer Fundamentals certificate provides students with an essential set of skills to prepare for the workplace.
+Students will learn to use a popular software application package, create, and design databases, design web sites, and perform operating system, networking, and security basics.
 This certificate is designed for students who want to improve their skills for the workplace.

-Courses requiring a grade of "C" or better: CIS, CTI, DBA, and WEB
+Courses requiring a grade of "C" or better: CIS, CTI, DBA.
+NOS. and WEB

-First Semester (Fall) Credits
+First Semes ster (Fall) Credits

 CIS-110 Introduction to Computers 3

 CTI-110 Web, Pgm, & Db Foundation 3

 CTI-120 Network & Sec Foundation 3

 Second Ser mester (Spring)

-CIS-115 Intro to Prog & Logic 3
+DBA-120 Database Programming I 3

-DBA-110 Database Concepts 3
+NOS-110 Operating System Concepts 3

 WEB-140 Web Development Tools 3

-Total Cradit Houre Required 12
+Total Credit 18